uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/programming.md

 - EK 5.4.1N The functionality of a program is best described at a high level by what the program does, not at the lower level of how the program statements work to accomplish this.

 ### LO 5.5.1 Employ appropriate mathematical and logical concepts in programming.

 - **EK 5.5.1A Numbers and numerical concepts are fundamental to programming.**
 - **EK 5.5.1B Integers may be constrained in the maximum and minimum values that can be represented in a program because of storage limitations.**

-{panel type="teacher-note" summary="Exclusion EK 5.5.1B"}
+{panel type="teacher-note"}
-EXCLUSION STATEMENT (for EK 5.5.1B): Specific range limitations of all programming languages are beyond the scope of this course and the AP Exam.
+  # EXCLUSION STATEMENT (for EK 5.5.1B):

+  Specific range limitations of all programming languages are beyond the scope of this course and the AP Exam.

 {panel end}

 - **EK 5.5.1C Real numbers are approximated by floating-point representations that do not necessarily have infinite precision.**

-{panel type="teacher-note" summary="Exclusion EK 5.5.1C"}
+{panel type="teacher-note"}

-EXCLUSION STATEMENT (for EK 5.5.1C): Specific sets of values that cannot be exactly represented by floating point numbers are beyond the scope of this course and the AP Exam.
+  # EXCLUSION STATEMENT (for EK 5.5.1C):

+  Specific sets of values that cannot be exactly represented by floating point numbers are beyond the scope of this course and the AP Exam.

 {panel end}

 - EK 5.5.1D Mathematical expressions using arithmetic operators are part of most programming languages.
 - EK 5.5.1E Logical concepts and Boolean algebra are fundamental to programming.
 - EK 5.5.1F Compound expressions using and, or, and not are part of most programming languages.